Its resolution is 947% greater than

 This photo not only incorporates the main element of the memorial itself with its solemn prominence in marble and granite, but the frozen Reflecting Pool, World War II Memorial, and Washington Monument opening to the pink hues as twilight yields to sunrise.
 Filled with people during the day in all seasons, the early morning hours on a cold winter morning allow one to enjoy the Lincoln Memorial almost by himself.
 The occasional joggers up the marble steps were my only companions on this frigid morning.

 I created this single-row 360° panorama with ten photos; the first of three images created within minutes of each other from the same location.
 Although taken just before the Sunrise version of this photo, the ethereal mood of civil twilight casts the blue color in the sky while the primary light source of the building itself was still the artificial lights, providing the bright illumination of the interior.

-The full circle of this single row panorama makes for the initial feel that it is a wider scene but leaves the viewer, many of whom have visited this site, wondering where or how this image was taken.
+The full circle of this single row panorama makes for the initial feel that it was shot with a wide-angle lens but leaves the viewer, many of whom have visited the Lincoln Memorial, wondering where or how exactly this image was taken.
 The moment of realization that the marble statue of Lincoln and the Reflecting Pool with the Washington Monument are actually opposite each other fascinates me to this day.
 I enjoy how this method makes for a surreal feel while still being a fairly straightforward image.